suganyakaruppusamy-tech/restaurant-orders-analysis/README.md

 - Italian and Asian cuisines dominate sales.
 - Lunch and dinner are peak demand periods.
 - Regular spenders drive consistent revenue.
 - Low‑performing items need repositioning or promotions.
+-
+By leveraging these insights, restaurants can optimize menus, pricing, promotions, and operations to improve profitability and customer satisfaction.